MoYusuf1/Weather-App-ICS-372/README.md

 forecasts at your fingertips.

 ### Product Objective
->Our application will give you the option to see what the temperature will be like, not only where you are, but you can also select the location to check out what the highs and lows will be for the family vacation next week.
-You also will have detailed information, allowing you to see the wind and humidity predictions as well as sunset and sunrise.
+>Our application offers a comprehensive weather tracking experience, allowing you to effortlessly view current temperatures at your current location or anywhere of your choosing.
+Perfect for planning your next family vacation, our tool provides an in-depth look at expected highs and lows for any destination.
+Beyond just temperature readings, you'll also gain access to detailed weather insights, such as wind speeds, humidity levels, visibility, dew point and so much more!

 ### Functional Components
 > * **1.
 Display Current Weather for City**: Upon launching the app, a pop-up is shown giving the user the ability to